Sending Your Child to Diabetes Camp

 These days, there are countless summer programs for children of different ages, based on interest, focus, day or overnight options, and more.
 Deciding which camp is a fit for your child with diabetes should be a decision made together, one that your child will be excited and open to, as well as one that will properly support your child and whatever they need to manage their diabetes.
 That camp may be a program specifically for kids with diabetes, or it may not.
 Either way, here’s how to successfully plan for your child to have a wonderful time at camp this summer.

-Research the Possibilities
+Research the possibilities

-“You know your child best and how they will function and cope at a summer camp, so research the camps available and make a mutual decision about the best fit for them, whether it’s a diabetes-focused camp, sports camp, arts camp, etc.,” said George “Joe” Trotter, Jr. , a certified diabetes care and education specialist and registered nurse at Emory Healthcare in Atlanta, Georgia.
-He’s also a longtime member of the clinical team and nursing staff of Kiki Kids Camp, a day camp for kids with diabetes in Rome, George.
+“You know your child best and how they will function and cope at a summer camp, so research the camps available and make a mutual decision about the best fit for them, whether it’s a diabetes-focused camp, sports camp, arts camp, etc.,” said George “Joe” Trotter, Jr., a certified diabetes care and education specialist and registered nurse at Emory Healthcare in Atlanta, Georgia.
+He’s also a longtime member of the clinical team and nursing staff of Kiki Kids Camp, a day camp for kids with diabetes in Rome, Georgia.

 “Don’t let your child’s new or recent diabetes diagnosis be the reason to not let them go,” he said.